 What to do when the costs outweigh the benefits?

 In sum, the costs and benefits of economic growth are not easily quantifiable.
 The benefits aren’t in terms of dollars and the costs aren’t entirely in terms of environmental damages.
 As a result, any kind of rigid weighting of costs and benefits of the Next Big Thing is destined to be incomplete.
 So how can we decide what Next Big Things are good and which are like Amazon or Facebook?

-Brian Snyder is Assistant Professor in the Department of Environmental Sciences at Louisiana State University, CASSE chapter director, and regular contributor to the Steady State Herald.
+Brian Snyder is an assistant professor in the Department of Environmental Sciences at Louisiana State University and a CASSE chapter director.